The Great Synagogue is looking for a cantor

 Job description cantorThe Jewish Community of Stockholm is looking for a fulltime cantor/educator for Great Synagogue of Stockholm (Masorti).
 The Great Synagogue of Stockholm is the largest synagogue in Sweden with high visibility in Swedish society.
 The Great Synagogue is the “flagship synagogue” of Stockholm and of Sweden.
 Stockholm is home of two smaller synagogues (orthodox) and one progressive prayer group and additional minyanim that meet more sporadically and on High Holidays.

 The Great Synagogue is officially affiliated with Masorti movement.
-The rabbi and cantor will be working closely together, the rabbi being the mara de-atra.
+The rabbi and cantor will be working closely together.
 The cantor is expected to understand and to respect what Masorti Judaism stands for, as well as being respectful to other forms of Jewish observance and/or expressions of Jewish identity.
 He/she will act as a resource to all members of the Jewish community.

 - Responsible for securing that weekly tefillot are held and run smoothly.
 The Great Synagogue currently has tefillot on shabbat and all chagim: kabbalat shabbat/maariv and shacharit/musaf), weekly morning minyan (currently on Thursdays only – but with a vision to offer weekday tefillot on other weekdays), High Holidays, and national holidays, such as Yom Hashoah, Yom Haatzmaot, etc. The cantor has the main responsibility to be the shaliach tzibur and to read torah (triennial cycle), haftarah, megillot, all with a high level of sufficiency and halakhic integrity.